 You can use the following to reach Chiang Mai:

 Flights: Chiang Mai has a convenient and operational International airport.
-If you are traveling from inside Thailand, the flight tickets are extremely affordable if you book in advance.
+If you are travelling from inside Thailand, the flight tickets are extremely affordable if you book in advance.
 The airport also connects a few international destinations in Singapore, China, Taiwan, Myanmar, and Laos.
-The airport is just 5 km outside the city center and you can take a taxi (USD 5), an airport bus, a songthaew or a tuk-tuk to reach the city.
+The airport is just 5 km outside the city centre and you can take a taxi (USD 5), an airport bus, a songthaew or a tuk-tuk to reach the city.

-Bus: I find overnight buses the best option if you are traveling inside Thailand.
+Bus: I find overnight buses the best option if you are travelling inside Thailand.
 In fact, you can also take a cross-border bus to and from Myanmar and Laos.
 Most modern buses are equipped with comfortable reclining seats, a blanket, and a pillow.
 Many of them also have a built-in toilet.
-If you traveling long distances, they provide snacks on board and have a simple paid meal at a stop.
+If you travelling long distances, they provide snacks on board and have a simple paid meal at a stop.
 You can book a bus in Thailand via busonlineticket, 12goasia or Bookaway.com

 Train: However limited, there is still connectivity from Bangkok to Chiang Mai by train.
 It is a comfortable way to travel.
 You can book a sleeper berth all for yourself or even a whole compartment for your family.
 The downside is that the travel time is slightly longer and costs almost double of what you would pay for the bus.
 There are five direct trains from Bangkok including an overnight train.
 You can check the schedule on seat61.com and book tickets on thairailwayticket.com (official website)

 To go around in Chiang Mai pick on or combination of these options: